-- ensure that staff are aware of their responsibility to declare relevant interests (perhaps by including a clause to this effect in staff contracts) - keep a register of all such interests and make them available for inspection by the public develop a local policy, in consultation with staff and local staff interests, for implementing this guidance.
-This may include the disciplinary action to be taken if an employee fails to declare a relevant interest, or is found to have abused his or her official position, or knowledge, for the purpose of self-benefit, or that of family or friends.
+- ensure that staff are aware of their responsibility to declare relevant interests - keep a register of all such interests and make them available for inspection by the public - develop a local policy, in consultation with staff and local staff interests, for implementing this guidance.
+This may include the disciplinary action to be taken if an employee fails to declare a relevant interest or is found to have abused his or her official position, or knowledge, for the purpose of self-benefit, or that of family or friends.